ARM-software/arm-trusted-firmware/docs/porting-guide.md

 The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of secure RAM available for BL2 to use.
 See `bl2_early_platform_setup()` above.

+### Function : bl2_get_ns_mem_layout() [mandatory]

+    Argument : void
+    Return   : meminfo *

+This function should only be called on the cold boot path.
+It may execute with the MMU and data caches enabled if the platform port does the necessary initialization in `bl2_plat_arch_setup()`.
+It is only called by the primary CPU.

+The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of non-secure DRAM available for BL2 to use.
+See `bl2_early_platform_setup()` above.